Keith Mallett

 Keith Duncan Mallett (born October 7, 1948) is an American artist who has worked as a painter, etcher and ceramic artist.
 His subject matter ranges from figurative to still life and abstracts.
 Mallett's work has been exhibited worldwide and is featured in corporate and private collections.
 He has also enjoyed considerable success with numerous sold-out limited-edition prints, and was given the commission to craft the official limited-edition print commemorating the 50th anniversary of Jackie Robinson's breakthrough into major league baseball.

 Biography

 Early life

 Mallett was born in Roaring Spring, Pennsylvania.
 His father Boyd Mallett was a veteran of World War II and was an engineer and electrician who died of a heart attack at the age of 33.
 Mallett was six at the time of his father's death.
 His mother, Dorothy Williams raised Keith, his two brothers Jason and Ronald Mallett, and his sister Eve, alone.
-At twelve Mallet began painting as a hobby.
+At twelve Mallett began painting as a hobby.